Omkar-coderbot/movie_site/README.md

-# movie_site
+# My Favorite Movies

-a simple website of my favorite movies made with python, html, css.
+This is a simple program that displays my favorite movies and their trailers.

+## Language

+  * Python
+  * HTML
+  * CSS
+  * Bootstrap
+  * jquery

+## Directions

+To run my program simply open up the files in a text editor, locate the **entertainment_center.py** file, and click run or open file in browser to run the program.